CusanzaBros/vscode-net-tools/README.md

 # VSCode Network Tools

 The goal of this extension is to provide a set useful tools for anyone that needs to analyze the network.
+Tested and optimized for large files.

 ## Features